awsdocs/aws-lambda-developer-guide/doc_source/API_UpdateEventSourceMapping.md

 The request requires the following URI parameters\.

  ** [UUID](#API_UpdateEventSourceMapping_RequestSyntax) **   <a name="SSS-UpdateEventSourceMapping-request-UUID"></a>
-The event source mapping identifier\.
+The identifier of the event source mapping\.

 ## Request Body<a name="API_UpdateEventSourceMapping_RequestBody"></a>

 The request accepts the following data in JSON format\.

  ** [BatchSize](#API_UpdateEventSourceMapping_RequestSyntax) **   <a name="SSS-UpdateEventSourceMapping-request-BatchSize"></a>
-The largest number of records that AWS Lambda will retrieve from your event source at the time of invoking your function\.
-Your function receives an event with all the retrieved records\.
+The maximum number of items to retrieve in a single batch\.
++  **Amazon Kinesis** \- Default 100\.
+Max 10,000\.
++  **Amazon DynamoDB Streams** \- Default 100\.
+Max 1,000\.
++  **Amazon Simple Queue Service** \- Default 10\.
+Max 10\.
 Type: Integer
 Valid Range: Minimum value of 1\.
 Maximum value of 10000\.
 Required: No

  ** [Enabled](#API_UpdateEventSourceMapping_RequestSyntax) **   <a name="SSS-UpdateEventSourceMapping-request-Enabled"></a>
-Specifies whether AWS Lambda should actively poll the stream or not\.
-If disabled, AWS Lambda will not poll the stream\.
+Disables the event source mapping to pause polling and invocation\.
 Type: Boolean
 Required: No

  ** [FunctionName](#API_UpdateEventSourceMapping_RequestSyntax) **   <a name="SSS-UpdateEventSourceMapping-request-FunctionName"></a>
-The name of the lambda function\.
+The name of the Lambda function\.

 **Name formats**
 +  **Function name** \- `MyFunction`\.
 +  **Function ARN** \- `arn:aws:lambda:us-west-2:123456789012:function:MyFunction`\.
 +  **Version or Alias ARN** \- `arn:aws:lambda:us-west-2:123456789012:function:MyFunction:PROD`\.
 +  **Partial ARN** \- `123456789012:function:MyFunction`\.
 The length constraint applies only to the full ARN\.
-If you specify only the function name, it is limited to 64 characters in length\.
+If you specify only the function name, it's limited to 64 characters in length\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 140\.
 Pattern: `(arn:(aws[a-zA-Z-]*)?:lambda:)?([a-z]{2}(-gov)?-[a-z]+-\d{1}:)?(\d{12}:)?(function:)?([a-zA-Z0-9-_]+)(:(\$LATEST|[a-zA-Z0-9-_]+))?`